sagemath/trac_to_gh/Issue 6036.md

 # Issue 6036: a bug in polynomial()

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6036

 Original creator: klee